Skafir/Skafir/README.md

 ### Hi everyone, I'm Skafir 🐺

 ### Me 📍
-Here are some ideas to get you started:

-- 🔭 I want to be a fullstack or web developer.
+- 🏆 I want to be a fullstack or web developper.
-- 🌱 I am a student in development
+- 💻 I am a student in development
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+- 👯 I live in France.
+- 👤 I strive to be a better development every day.

 <!--
 **Skafir/Skafir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.